Roofing dumpster rental in Las Vegas

 Wooden planks under every roller

-Loaded shingle weight will gouge concrete; driveway boards stay under the rear rollers for the full rental window.
+Loaded shingle weight can gouge concrete; driveway boards must stay under the rear rollers for the full rental window.

 Sweep zone